valkey-io/valkey/GOVERNANCE.md

 # Project Governance

 The Valkey project is managed by a Technical Steering Committee (TSC) composed of the maintainers of Valkey repository.
-The Valkey project includes all of the repositories under the Valkey-io github organization.
+The Valkey project includes all of the repositories under the Valkey-io organization.
 Maintainers are defined as individuals with full commit access to the Valkey repository as well as additional members defined in the [MAINTAINERS.md](MAINTAINERS.md) file.
 Maintainers of other repositories within the Valkey project are not members of the TSC unless explicitly added.